Getting ready for your first international trip from the Philippines? Check out this easy-to-follow NAIA Airport Guide to ensure a smooth departure.

 NAIA DEPARTURE STEP 5 – Immigration

-A. Get past the check-in counters and head to the immigration.
+A. Get past the check-in counters and head to immigration.
 Don’t be confused.
 As for directions, follow the person ahead of you or ask an airport officer.

 PRO TIP: If there are many